mem48/geocompr/main.md

 Inspired by the **bookdown** [R package](https://github.com/rstudio/bookdown) we are developing this book in the open.
 We decided to make the book open source to encourage contributions, ensure reproducibility and provide access to the material as it evolves.

-We're developing the book in 3 main phases.
+We're developing the book in four main phases.
-We're in phase 1 and focussed on the first 5 main chapters, which we aim to be complete by September.
+We're in phase two and focussed on the application chapters, which we aim to be complete by December.
 Drafts of other chapters will be added to this website as the project progresses.

 The latest version is hosted at [robinlovelace.net/geocompr](http://robinlovelace.net/geocompr).